-Avery is a native of Fort Worth, where she currently lives and makes art.
-She teaches at local colleges, and enjoys outdoor pursuits and swimming.
+Avery is a native of Fort Worth, Texas where she currently lives and makes art.
 Avery earned her MA and MFA in Studio Art from the University of Texas at Tyler, a BFA in Painting from Texas Christian University, and a BA in Environmental Studies from the University of Redlands, California.
 In her work, Avery brings together a love of creating images with her love for the outdoors, focusing especially on animals, their perceptions, and relationships within the landscape.
 She works as an art teacher and has taught ages kindergarten through college level.
 When not in the studio, Avery enjoys outdoor pursuits.

 My work centers on the beauty and energy of the natural world.
 I strive to convey a sense of joy and mystery and portray each animal as a distinct individual.
 Within each piece, I am interested in the animals' engagement with its fellow creatures, the surrounding environment, and the viewer.
 I am inspired by time spent outdoors observing, as well as by reading animal stories, children’s literature, and natural history.
 I strive to create lively illustrations that bring the bring the viewer into the moment being depicted, where they feel a connection with the imagery.

 Curiosity about the perceptions of animals and relationships within the landscape inform my art.
 The work integrates abstraction with representation, contributing to a believable moment that is yet imaginary.
 Creating art for me relates to the energy and focus of playing physical sports.
 I hope that viewers of my work will experience the excitement I feel when creating.